Vineett306/AI-Engineer-Day-/README.md

 ## 📞 Support

 Questions or issues?
-Open an issue on GitHub or contact [your email/discord]
+Open an issue on GitHub or contact

 ---